Low-code designer > Set up interfaces > Scripts in widgets / Script use cases

 Information box

 In the test, there is only one possible answer for each question.
-If the user selects several answers, an Information box with a warning will be displayed.
-The box will disappear when the user hovers the mouse over it.
+If the user selects several answers, an Information box with a warning should be displayed.
+The box disappears when the user hovers the mouse over it.

 To set up the information box, do the following: